 •Actual stock levels per part

-- Slow Moving items: It is not ideal to include slow moving items in VMI model.
-If the items has stock turn of 4 or less I would not recommend.
-Generally supplier asks customer to take inventory if not moved in 4 months max.
+- Slow Moving items: It is not ideal to include slow moving items in the VMI model, I would not recommend especially if the item has a stock turn of 4 or less.
+Generally, the supplier asks the customer to take the inventory if it is not moved in 4 months maximum.

-- Physical Count of Inventory: suppliers and customer must make sure the ownership of physical stock count is defined from the outset of agreement.
+- Physical Count of Inventory: The supplier and the customer must make sure the ownership of physical stock count is defined from the outset of the agreement.

-- New Product Introduction/Phase Out Items: I have found it is headache to manage to manage New Production Introduction and Phase Out plans for inventory on ramp down.
-This scenario needs special communication.
+- New Product Introduction/Phase Out Items: I have found it is quite a headache to manage to manage New Product Introduction and Phase Out plans for inventory on ramp down.
+This is a scenario which needs special communication.

-- Monthly Exception: We all trust the data in the system, don’t we!!
-On serious note we like to trust data in our ERP or Inventory management system, but discrepancies are bound to occur over long period of time.
-Therefore, I strongly recommend to monthly exception reporting to align physical inventory between supplier and customer.
+- Monthly Exception: We like to trust the data in our ERP or Inventory management system, but discrepancies are bound to occur over long periods of time.
+Therefore, I strongly recommend monthly exception reporting to align physical inventory between the supplier and the customer.

 Vendor-managed inventory (VMI) is a collaborative strategy between a buyer and supplier to optimize the availability of products at minimal cost.
 Overall, inventory management cost plays a significant role in reducing supply chain cost.